Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: Modeling the BNS Merger

 \subsection{Complete Analytic BNS Waveforms}

 With these new fits obtained for the phase and amplitude, we build the complete analytical GW strain for the BNS merger using eq.(\ref{eq:hBNS}).
 Although we overlooked the amplitude complexity after the merger, we modeled the phase accurately up to the cutoff time.
 This allows us to recompute the orbital frequency $\Omega_{\mathit{BNS}}$ by taking the time derivative of the phase $\phi_{\mathit{BNS}}$.
 Then we recalculate $x_{\mathit{BNS}}$ and follow with the radial separation $r_{\mathit{BNS}}$, using eq.(\ref{eq:rpN}).
 We also reevaluate the orbital and radial velocities and compare their evolution through the merger.
 Looking at their ratio we observe that even at the merger, where the radial velocity reaches its maximum, it represents at most $ 6\%$ of the orbital velocity, after which it falls abruptly.
 In contrast, the orbital velocity keeps increasing even after the merger, reaching its peak soon thereafter, after which it starts decreasing as well.
 The domain between merger and cutoff time is very short, extending up to $240 M$ for BNS1 and $180M$ for BNS2.
 For the systems considered, this is between $2~\mathtt{msec}$ and $3~\mathtt{msec}$, not enough to inform us on the fate of the remnant.
-Most likely, we reach the early stages of a rapidly-rotating, tidally deformed, short lived hyper-massive neutron star (HMNS) phase.
-A HMNS is not stable and continues to emit gravitational radiation at the expense of its angular momentum, slowing down on a timescale ranging from several hundred milliseconds to minutes.
-The duration of the HMNS phase is determined by its mass, equation of state, rotation rate, and the gravitational wave emission.
-If it does not lose enough angular momentum through gravitational radiation, it will eventually collapse into a black hole.
-However, the GW170817 event indicates that a remnant with a total mass of $2.8 M_{\odot}$ will settle as a neutron star, the collapse to a black hole being less likely \cite{arXiv:1805.11581}.
+Most likely, we reach the early stages of a rapidly-rotating, tidally deformed remnant.
+The GW170817 event indicates that a remnant with a total mass of $2.8 M_{\odot}$ will settle as a neutron star, the collapse to a black hole being less likely \cite{arXiv:1805.11581}.

 Note that our model does not account for the mass ejected due to the tidal interactions during coalescence, or the dynamically ejected mass during the collision-induced shock of the neutron star crust when the stars come in contact.
 The matter expulsion at the contact interface is called shock ejecta, and represents a significant source of ejecta for systems with similar masses, as considered in this work.
 Additionally, our model excludes the neutrino-driven wind ejecta emitted by the HMNS remnant as it cools down.
 The different types of ejecta produced during the BNS evolution form a rotating disk surrounding the remnant.
 The total mass ejected by the GW170817 event was estimated to be about $0.04 M_{\odot}$, and this is the value we consider in our work.